itzmetanjim/mkcd/README.md

 # MKCD - Linux Utilities for Windows

-Tired of switching between PowerShell and WSL just to use basic Linux commands?
+Have you ever typed `ps | grep edge` or `wget https://example.com` or some other command with Linux utilities, only to find out you are in windows and have to use the stupid PowerShell syntax that no one knows about?
+You may even be tricked into thinking the command exists because of PowerShell aliases that are nonfunctional.
+That's why MKCD exists.
 MKCD brings over 70 essential Linux utilities directly to your Windows command line.
 No virtual machines, no containers, no hassle.

 ## Why MKCD?

 Working on Windows but miss the power of Linux command-line tools?
 You're not alone.
 Whether you're a developer who needs `grep` for quick searches, a sysadmin who relies on `tail` for log monitoring, or anyone who finds Windows equivalents just don't cut it, MKCD has you covered.

 MKCD provides native Windows executables for all your favorite Linux utilities:

 - **Text processing**: `grep`, `sed`, `awk`, `cut`, `sort`, `uniq`
 - **File operations**: `ls`, `cp`, `mv`, `rm`, `find`, `chmod`
 - **System monitoring**: `ps`, `top`, `df`, `du`, `stat`